Embracing Self-Discovery to fight depression

 In a world where it's easy to feel lost, finding oneself becomes a paramount pursuit.
-Recently, we had the honor of hosting the remarkable Sara Marco Muñoz, author of the transformative book "Breve manual de instrucciones para la vida" (A Brief Instruction Manual for Life), at the Global American University Schiller Madrid Campus.
+Recently, we had the honor of hosting the remarkable Sara Marco Muñoz, author of the transformative book "Breve manual de instrucciones para la vida" (A Brief Instruction Manual for Life), at Schiller International University Schiller Madrid Campus.

 She was the guest of honor at professor Jose B. Pinto’s “School for Dreamers” series.
 These talks are designed to bring students references of real people who face a crisis in their lives, and manage to overcome it thanks to their passion, resilience and ability to dream big.
 Sara's captivating talk took us on an inspiring journey of resilience, self-discovery, personal growth, and the profound impact of cultural immersion.

 Life has a way of throwing unexpected challenges our way, and for Sara, it came in the form of a profound loss at the tender age of 18 when her mother passed away.
 Determined to chart a new course, she bravely moved to Barcelona, where she embarked on a journey of reinvention.
 Studying fashion design and starting her own clothing brand, MAIWAI, Sara discovered a sense of liberation in breaking rules and embracing her unique identity.

 Life took her to the bustling city of London, where she faced a different kind of battle.
 Amidst the vastness of the metropolis, Sara felt a cloud of depression begin to overshadow her.
 Overwhelmed and confused, she reached out to her father, tears streaming down her face, seeking solace.
 It was during this challenging period that Sara discovered the term "panic attack" and embarked on a journey of self-education, understanding, and healing.